minkaotic/front-end-notes/Angular-Notes.md

   ![Angular shared scope](https://github.com/minkaotic/front-end-notes/blob/master/img/angular-shared-scope.png)

 - To get into the nitty-gritty of how scope works in Angular based on prototypical inheritance, see [this video & resources](https://teamtreehouse.com/library/understanding-scope-in-angular).

-### How does Angular work?
-Instead of manipulating the DOM “directly,” you annotate your DOM with metadata (directives), and Angular manipulates the DOM for you.

 ## Getting Started